Kr1sNg/42cursus-ft_irc/README.md

 # 42cursus-ft_irc
-42's project about creating own Internet Relay Chat (IRC) server
+42's project which requires to create an Internet Relay Chat (IRC) server

 ## A - Introduction

 ### I - Understand the IRC

+**IRC (Internet Relay Chat)** is a text-based chat system for *instant messaging*.
+IRC is designed for *group communication* in discussion forums, called channels, but also allows one-on-one communication via *private messages* as well as chat and data transfer, including *file sharing*.

+IRC follows **client-server model**.
+It means that both client and server software are required in order to use it.

 ### II - Requirements